TomBric/stratux-radar-display/README.md

    ### Installation on a standard stratux device (for stratux versions eu027 or newer!)
    stratux-radar-display can run also directly on your stratux device.
+You can find an example of a case with everything installed in the [wiki](https://github.com/TomBric/stratux-radar-display/wiki/All-in-one-aluminum-case-(Stratux-with-oled-display)).
 Connect the displays to the GPIO pins of the Stratux.
    Installation is only for expert users!
 To install the software perform the following steps:

    1. Connect your stratux to a network, e.g. by integrating into your WLAN: go to "Settings" and add your local wifi network.